-Source: Authors’ own analysis of the European Social Survey
+Source: Authors’ own analysis of the European Social Survey.

 3.5 Younger respondents in Ireland are more likely to agree that social benefits make people lazy

-Table 3.1 below presents coefficients of the regression models for the countries with the highest proportion of agreement with the statement on lazyness: Ireland, Portugal, Poland, and the United Kingdom.
+Table 3.1 presents coefficients of the regression models for the countries with the highest proportion of agreement with the statement on laziness: Ireland, Portugal, Poland and the United Kingdom.
 The significant explanatory variables are different across these four countries.
-In Ireland, respondents in the 18-24 age group are more inclined to agree with this statement compared to all older age groups.
+In Ireland, respondents in the 18–24 age group are more inclined to agree with this statement compared to all older age groups.
 Conversely, the difference between age groups is not statistically significant in any of the other three groups.

-In Portugal, female respondents have 75% increased odds of agreeing that social benefits make people lazy compared to men.
+In Portugal, female respondents have 75 per cent increased odds of agreeing that social benefits make people lazy compared to men.
 Differences across social class groups are not significant in Ireland or Poland.
-But both in Portugal and the UK, the working class have higher odds of agreeing with the statement on lazyness compared to the higher-grade service class.
+But both in Portugal and the UK, the working class have higher odds of agreeing with the statement on laziness compared to the higher-grade service class.

 Finally, in Ireland, the UK and Portugal, the agreement is higher among those respondents who position themselves more to the right of the left-right ideological scale.
 The exception is Poland, where the opposite effect is statistically significant.